argodev/studies/ot_survey/OT_Class_13_Manuscript.md

 # Transition

-Today we’ll look at three more historical books, Ezra, Nehemiah, and Esther.
-The first two tell us about the Jews’ return from exile, just as God promised through Jeremiah.
+For the rest of our time we’ll look at two more historical books, Ezra and Nehemiah.
+These two tell us about the Jews’ return from exile, just as God promised through Jeremiah.
 Yet, they show us that something is still missing.
 Things just don’t seem to be as glorious as the prophets predicted.
 Where are the New Heavens and the New Earth Isaiah spoke of?
 Why don’t the people have the new hearts that Jeremiah predicted?
 Where is the glorious and magnificent temple Ezekiel saw?
-And further, why hasn’t everyone come back?
-That’s a key question in the book of Esther.
-The people we’ll meet in that book are still in a foreign land.
-So, after the exile some things are just as predicted and promised.
-But many of God’s promises have yet to be fulfilled.
-That’s the issue these books grapple with.

 And, of course, we’re in the same situation, aren’t we?
 God’s made good on some of his promises, but the best of them are still waiting. __*What are some of the challenges of living in this “in-between” time?*__